The Aethyrian Dragon

 Cultural aspects that differ via variant can be found below.

-Primordial; Aether: Aeria: Led by the wind-aligned Imperial House located within the Heavenly Spires, and found spread throughout that region.
+Aether: Aeria: Led by the wind-aligned Imperial House located within the Heavenly Spires, and found spread throughout that region.

 Dragons of this element are known for their graceful, lofty architecture that tends to soar high above the ground, yet always in such a way to fit in with the natural world around it.
 Curving walls and stone walkways among the treetops are common sights.
 The dragons themselves have a tendency to be a bit haughty and self-important, and place a great importance on craftsmanship.
 Their artwork tends to look delicate, but in truth is deceptively strong.

-Primordial; Aether: Aquaria: Led by the water-aligned Imperial House located in the Starswept Oceans, and found spread throughout that region.
+Aether: Aquaria: Led by the water-aligned Imperial House located in the Starswept Oceans, and found spread throughout that region.

-Dragons of this element are known for building settlements by the sea, and in some cases upon it, preferring wooden buildings that are easily moved, or easily replaced if the sea gets restless.
+Dragons of this element are known for building settlements in or near the sea, and in some cases upon it, preferring wooden buildings that are easily moved, or easily replaced if the sea gets restless.
 Settlements by the shore are often built so that the streets are dry at low tide, and partially submerged at high tide.
-The dragons themselves are relatively loosely bound together, though are extremely fierce and united when provoked.
-They love to craft works of art from things taken from the sea, and tend to enjoy lively music.
+Those found beneath the waves are beautiful, sometimes considered otherworldly, built within living coral or natural underwater structures.

-Primordial; Aether: Glacia: Led by the ice-aligned Imperial House located in Frostlorne, and found spread throughout that region.
+Aether: Glacia: Led by the ice-aligned Imperial House located in Frostlorne, and found spread throughout that region.

 Dragons of this element tend to disdain permanent settlements, save for a few widespread, austere palace-fortresses made of ice, often atop rocky crags.
 Such strongholds are often reserved for elders and hatchlings, though young dragons are expected to start learning to survive in the harsh, cold lands they call home from an early age, usually beginning when the young learn how to fly.
 They pride themselves on being strong, brave, and self-sufficient, preferring to make do with what’s provided by the natural world wherever possible.